M.Div. Contextual Education

 - At the end of the placement, the student must complete the following:

 a.
-Final Evaluation Report: Due no later than the last Wednesday in September
+Final Evaluation Report: Due August 31.

 b.
-Exit Interview with one of the Directors of Contextual Education
+Exit Interview with one of the Directors of Contextual Education.

 Students may seek placements abroad, usually for the summer.
 Boston University’s International Programs office offers helpful information for many conceptual and logistical questions related to studying and working outside the United States.
 Additional ideas and contacts may be gained by perusing some of the resources available throughout the University.
 The African Studies Center and Center for the Study of Asia are good places to begin the search.
 Outside of BU, the ELDIS website provides links to many international organizations that take volunteers.
 And, although Christian Connections for International Health deals primarily with internships and jobs in the health field, the resources of their website are valuable as well.